Are you watching closely?

 So, if you’re a true film fanatic and love the thought of watching both new releases and cult classics in a truly inspiring environment, or it’s a cold and wet day and you simply fancy spending the afternoon somewhere intriguing and unique, then a trip to The Electric is definitely for you!

-Now offering Independent Birmingham Membership Card holders concessionary rate tickets (saving of £3 or more per ticket) for any screenings or events that offer concessionary rates (Sunday – Thursday)
+Now offering Independent Birmingham Membership Card holders: Concessionary rate tickets (saving £3 or more per ticket) for any screenings/events that offer concessionary rates (Sunday – Thursday)

 Additional T&C’s for The Electric deal

 One concessionary rate ticket per cardholder.
 Only applies to standard seats for film screenings and events that offer concessionary rates (does not apply for National Theatre Live).